 3. Use the LMS as a knowledge repository

-You can use your LMS to provide access to learning materials.
-It’s a best practice to host ILT resources such as course materials, handouts and how-to guides in the digital format, so that learners can use them anytime, anywhere.
+You can use your LMS to share learning material.
+It’s a best practice to host ILT resources such as course material, handouts, and how-to guides in the digital format, so that employee scan use them anytime, anywhere.

-4. Harness the power of the LMS to deliver reinforced learning
+4. Harness the power of the LMS to reinforce learning

-It is important to remember human memory is short and effective learning cannot take place through a one-time training event.
-You need to reinforce the learning at periodic intervals to ensure it sticks.
+It’s important to remember that human memory is short and effective learning cannot take place through a one-time training event.
+Learning has to be reinforced at periodic intervals to ensure it sticks.
 You can use your LMS to deliver microlearning modules to reinforce learning.
 You can also use the LMS to provide access to online job-aids to enhance the performance of your staff.

 5. Conduct online assessments

-We all know that assessments play a key role in the evaluation of your learners’ comprehension of the subject matter delivered.
-It’s advisable to use an LMS to conduct a test online after the ILT program, to evaluate learners.
+We all know that assessments play a key role in the evaluation of your employees’ comprehension of the subject matter delivered.
+It’s advisable to use an LMS to conduct a test online after the ILT program, to evaluate them.
 This is because LMSs help you track the performance of your learners in the online assessment and generate reports which will enable you analyze their learning.